 No menhaden, no jobs, no big fish, and so on down the chain.

 Until two years ago, the amount of menhaden that Omega Protein could catch was unlimited.

 All the states that touch the Atlantic Ocean or have tributaries that go into the Atlantic — from Maine to Florida on the East Coast, including Pennsylvania (which has a narrow portion that touches the Bay), the District of Columbia (on the Potomac River which flows into the Bay) and the Potomac Rivers Fisheries Commission — are members of an association chartered by Congress in 1950, the Atlantic State Marine Fisheries Commission.

 The commission voted to cap the annual menhaden catch.
-The “first ever coast-wide limit” went into effect January 1, 2013.
+The “first-ever coast-wide limit” went into effect on January 1, 2013.

 Virginia was allocated 85% of the overall menhaden quota, to be split between Omega and Virginia bait fishermen.